-The minor will help you develop:
+The minor will help students develop the following skills:

-- Engineering Problem-Solving Skills
+- Engineering Problem-Solving

-At least 9 hours from these approved courses:
+- At least 9 hours from these approved courses:

 - CEE 4350: Environmental Technology in the Developing World (3 hrs)

 - CEE 4803C*: Construction Management & Megaprojects (3 hrs)